pondersource/peppol-php/docs/ngi-assure-proposal.md

 The UBL syntax of a Peppol invoice is quite verbose, and it will probably be a lot of work to implement that from scratch in Python.
 We'll start with a subset, based on what UBL functionality we can find in the Odoo and ERPNext open source communities, and then expand.

 Regarding our innovative addition to the Peppol protocol stack, namely self-hosted identities, we think we have a pretty good idea of how to build this, and ample experience in building similar constructs in the past.
 For instance, if you receive an invoice which purports to be from https://sender.com/#peppol, you would retrieve that URL as a public JSON-LD document, extract the public key information, and check the signature on the invoice.
-If your addressbook shows you already do business with the company whose website is https://sender.com then you know you have a reason to trust this sender, even though both sender and receiver avoided the need for access to the official EU-based Peppol network.
+If your address book shows you already do business with the company whose website is https://sender.com then you know you have a reason to trust this sender, even though both sender and receiver avoided the need for access to the official EU-based Peppol network.

 For the implementation of the Know-Your-Customer system, we will look at the well-documented acme challenge protocols that were developed by the LetsEncrypt project, who disrupted the world of TLS certificates in much the same way as we intend to disrupt the world of e-invoicing now.